- Student loans up to R200,000

 NSFAS has been operating since 1991 and has provided over R50 billion worth of student loans and bursaries to deserving students over the years.

-Funded by various branches of government and SETA's we have the infrastructure to support underprivileged students who wish to pursue further academic studies.
+Funded by various branches of government and SETA they have the infrastructure to support underprivileged students who wish to pursue further academic studies.

 Nationwide access to student funding

-Through our website NSFAS provides direct access to student funding and bursaries to a range of prospective students from across the Nation.
+Through their website, NSFAS provides direct access to student funding and bursaries to a range of prospective students from across the Nation.

-We are reliable and are focused on delivering on our promises to our funders and to our students.
-We value dignity, integrity and reliability while remaining innovative and respectful.
+They are reliable and focused on delivering on their promises to their funders and to their students.
+They value dignity, integrity and reliability while remaining innovative and respectful.

-NSFAS is a nonprofit organization which assists various government departments and SETA's to provide students who come from disadvantaged backgrounds with bursaries and student loans to help them study through a South African university or TVET college.
+NSFAS is a nonprofit organisation which assists various government departments and SETAs to provide students who come from disadvantaged backgrounds with bursaries and student loans to help them study through a South African university or TVET college.

-Our funders include the Department of Higher Education and Training, the Department of Agriculture, Banking Sector Education and Training Authority and even the Health and Welfare Sector Education and Training Authority among many others.
-These funders provide us with the funds to finance students like you and are our bloodline.
+Their funders include the Department of Higher Education and Training, the Department of Agriculture, the Banking Sector Education and Training Authority and even the Health and Welfare Sector Education and Training Authority among many others.
+These funders provide them with the funds to finance students like you and are their bloodline.

 NSFAS – Student loan

 - Interest Rate from 11.5%